ParallelMaths/parallel/pages/module-6-test-winter.md

 ## 18.
 ::: problem id=18_1 marks=1
-The mean score of the sudents who took a mathematics test was 6.
+The mean score of the students who took a mathematics test was 6.

 Exactly 60% of the students passed the test.